This Site Was Built for Agents

 For people who still prefer typing, there's Virtual Joey — the chatbot in the bottom right corner.
 It knows what page you're on and adjusts accordingly.
 The preset questions stream back cached responses instantly.
 Free-form questions hit the API.
 It sounds like me because I wrote the answers myself.

 The whole system cost nothing beyond the infrastructure I already had.
-A few static files, some JSON-LD, an MCP endpoint, and a chatbot that doesn't make people wait three seconds to hear "Great question!"
+Static files, JSON-LD, an MCP endpoint, an Agent Card, named crawler permissions, a chatbot that doesn't make people wait three seconds to hear "Great question!" — and a few hours of work spread across weekends.